-The first time John Garfield and we, the audience, see Lana Turner in “The Postman Always Rings Twice” she is exquisite looking, dressed all in white wearing a turban, a tight blouse with her bare mid-drift exposed, and a tight fitting pair of shorts containing the shapeliest pair of legs ever to stand in high heels.
-Garfield, kneeing down to pick up her lipstick case that rolled across the floor, is hooked from the moment he sees her, his eyes working their way up from her incredible legs to her full breasts to her superlative face.
-It remains today more than fifty years later one of the greatest screen entrances in film.
-For half the film, director Tay Garnett had Turner, as Cora Smith, wear white, her turban, those fantastic short shorts, her jacket, her waitress outfit even her hair is platinum blonde.
-Only after plans are set in motion to kill her husband do Cora’s outfits all turn to black, visually symbolizing the good and evil of her character.
-This visual imagery was used almost fifteen years later by Alfred Hitchcock in “Psycho”, with Janet Leigh’s white and black bras and half-slips.
+The first time John Garfield, and we the audience, see Lana Turner in “The Postman Always Rings Twice” she is exquisite looking, dressed all in white wearing a turban, a tight blouse with her bare mid-drift exposed, and a tight fitting pair of shorts containing the shapeliest pair of legs ever to stand in high heels.
+Garfield, kneeing down to pick up her lipstick case that rolled across the floor, is hooked from the moment he sees her.
+His eyes working their way up from her incredible legs to her full breasts to her superlative face.
+It remains today, more than fifty years later, one of the greatest screen entrances in film.
+For half the film, director Tay Garnett had Turner wear white, her turban, those fantastic short shorts, her jacket, her waitress outfit, even her hair is platinum blonde.
+Only after plans are set in motion to kill her husband do the outfits all turn to black, visually symbolizing the good and evil of her character.
+This visual imagery would be used almost fifteen years later by Alfred Hitchcock with Janet Leigh’s white and black bras and half-slips in “Psycho.”

 In James M. Cain’s novel, Cora is not blonde nor is she beautiful.
 Frank Chambers narrates, “She had a sulky look to her and her lips stuck out in a way that made me want to mash them in for her.”

 A few pages later, when they have their first chance to make love , Frank says, “I took her in my arms and mashed her mouth up against hers”